jbeima/V-Minion/docs/src/index.md

 <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>

 This work is licensed under a <a rel="license" href="https://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International</a>

+Even though the license is Non-commercial, we may (and most likely will) still allow commercial use on a case-by-case basis, if you ask us.

+Rat Rig was built on community mods - that's how products like the V-Core 3 came to life.
+Hindering contributions to the project is not the spirit of this license.
+Its intent is just to give us a bit more control over the product when it comes to competition from large-scale manufacturers.
+We are and always have been in favour of people building upon Rat Rig products.
+We welcome and encourage people to offer services, mods, and to use our product commercially, as long as you contact us first!